programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 a second line
 ```

-Save the changes to your file and go back to GitHub desktop.
+Save the changes to your file and go back to GitHub Desktop.
 You will see that these new lines of text appear.
 This lets us know that GitHub is able to see changes at in your file but at the moment these changes aren't being recorded.
 To do this we need to **commit** our changes.

 ### Committing changes